Harold C. McCormick: Political career

-McCormick was a two-term member of the Manchester City Council had served on the municipal planning commission for five years before his election to the Iowa House of Representatives in 1968, as a legislator from House District 68.
+McCormick was a two-term member of the Manchester City Council, and had served on the municipal planning commission for five years before his election to the Iowa House of Representatives in 1968, as a legislator from House District 68.
 He won reelection twice, from District 48 in 1970, and District 18 in 1972.
 McCormick was the second Democrat from Delaware County to be seated in the state house.
 His district was renumbered in each of his three terms, but also included the counties of Buchanan, Clayton, Dubuque, Fayette, and Jones.
-After completing McCormick completed his third term as state representative, Robert D. Ray appointed him to the Iowa Capitol Planning Commission, on which McCormick served two terms.
+After McCormick completed his third term as state representative, Robert D. Ray appointed him to the Iowa Capitol Planning Commission, on which McCormick served two terms.
 The Iowa Legislative Council picked him to serve on the Advisory Commission on Correctional Relief.
 Ray's successor as governor, Terry Branstad, named McCormick to a task force on drunk driving, as well as the Iowa Board of Corrections on which he served three terms, totaling twelve years.
 After moving to the city of Dubuque, McCormick was a member of a long-range planning commission for two years.